Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Xiù and Julian shared an embarrassed silent laugh with each other before Xiù looked up.
 "Sorry Al. But it’s like five in the morning anyway, so..."

-Allison groaned, rolled over and peered down at them, excavating sleep grit from the corner of her eye. "*Some* of us still think that’s the middle of the night, you fucking masochist…"
+Allison groaned, rolled over and peered down at them, excavating sleep grit from the corner of her eye. "*Some* of us still think that’s the middle of the night, you fucking masochist..."

 Xiù smiled, stood, and then to Julian’s surprise she kissed Allison on the cheek.
 "I’ll make breakfast," she declared, and began foraging through the hab area’s condensed kitchen space.

 Allison watched her work, looking suddenly wide awake and putting a hand to her cheek.
 She cleared her throat and sat up.
-"Okay… sure."
+"Okay... sure."

 Grinning, Julian stood up and greeted her with a rather more intimate kiss that lasted a good while longer.
 He lowered his voice for only Allison to hear him.
 "You’re head over heels," he teased.